Velocitune: A Velocity-based Dynamic Domain Reweighting Method for Continual Pre-training: Experiment

-To isolate the key contributors behind the effectiveness of \method{}, we further conduct an ablation study.
-Specifically, we collect the weights during \method{} for every evaluation interval, then average over the weights to have the overall sampling ratio of each domain across the training.
-A comparison of the originial weight and the reweighted weights are shown in Table \ref{tab:system_reweight_ratio} and \ref{tab:pp2_reweight_ratio}.
-Provided with the reweighted data ratio, we train the model on the dataset constantly on the mixture for the same training steps to examine its effect.
-We conduct the experiment for CodeLlama-7B on \mathdata{} and Llama3 on SystemStack.
+To isolate the key contributors behind the effectiveness of \method{}, we performed an ablation study to examine the effect of the reweighted data proportion.
+Specifically, we collect the weights during \method{} for each evaluation interval and then average the weights to get the overall sampling ratio of each domain during training.
+A comparison of the original ratio and the reweighted ratio is shown in Tables \ref{tab:system_reweight_ratio} and \ref{tab:pp2_reweight_ratio}.
+Using the reweighted data ratio, we train the model on the dataset using the static mixture for the same training steps.
+We conducted the experiment for CodeLlama-7B on the \mathdata{} dataset and Llama3 on SystemStack.
 The results are shown in Table \ref{tab:mathcode_reweighted} and Table \ref{tab:cmd_reweighted}.

-On the CmdGen benchmarks, the Llama-3 trained with reweighted ratio data outperform Llama3-CPT on both benchmarks, but inferior to \method{} on NVIDIA and tie on AMD.
-On math and code evaluation, the CodeLlama trained with reweighted ratio achieves the same average score with \method{} on the math benchmarks, but still fall behinds \method{} by 2.7\% for coding benchmarks.
+On CmdGen benchmarks, Llama-3 trained with reweighted ratio data(denoted as Llama-3-Reweighted) outperforms Llama3-Baseline on both benchmarks, but is inferior to \method{} on NVIDIA and on par with \method{} on AMD.
+In the evaluation of math and code reasoning, CodeLlama trained with the reweighted ratio(denoted as CodeLlama-Reweighted) achieves a slightly higher accuracy than \method{} on the math benchmarks, but still falls behind \method{} by 2.7\% for the coding benchmark.
 In general, reweighted data ratios improve downstream task performance compared to the original mixture.
-However, models still underperform relative to \method{}, with the sole exception being the Math average, where performance is 0.7\% higher than \method{}.
-This finding is particularly intriguing, as data mixture is typically assumed to be the primary factor influencing downstream performance.
-However, this result emphasizes the critical role of dynamic data mixing rather than relying on a static mixture.
+However, the models still underperform relative to \method{}, with the sole exception being the Math average, where the performance is 0.7\% higher than \method{}.
+This finding sheds new light on the common assumption that data mixture is the primary factor driving downstream performance.
 Previous studies~\citep{Hu2024MiniCPMUT, llama3modelcard} have highlighted the effects of presenting different data at various stages of model training.
 Our comparison further supports the potential of dynamic data weighting during pre-training.
-We encourage further research into the impact of data ordering and its role in optimizing model performance.
+We encourage further research into the impact of data ordering and its role in optimising model performance.